melvinsamuel070/MERN_Todo/README.md

 ## 11. Documentation
 ### Document the Process
 - Provide thorough documentation on the entire setup and deployment process.
-- Include troubleshooting steps, performance metrics, and details of the scaling and monitoring processes.
+- Include troubleshooting steps, performance metrics, todo, and details of the scaling and monitoring processes.as well utoscaling process

 ---